nymtech/nym/ts-packages/README.md

 # Nym Typescript (and Javascript) packages

-This directory has shared Typescript (and Javascript) libraries using `yarn workspaces`.
+This directory has shared Typescript (and Javascript) libraries using `npm workspaces`.

 ## Why `ts-packages`?